The Top Benefits of Foam Rollers, According to Experts

 Foam rollers can boost performance and recovery, but only if you're using them correctly.
 Here's how to make the most of this tool.

-Found in most gyms and physical therapy offices — and an easy addition to your home gym — foam rollers are typically lightweight, portable and can be useful tools for everything from easing sore muscles to activating them before a workout and aiding recovery afterward.
+Found in most gyms and physiotherapy offices—and an easy addition to your home gym—foam rollers are typically lightweight, portable and can be useful tools for everything from easing sore muscles to activating them before a workout and aiding recovery afterwards.

 But to enjoy the various benefits foam rolling can provide, it's important to use it correctly, especially when it comes to post-workout recovery.
 For starters, you may think you're promoting recovery with a post-exercise rolling session, when you're doing the opposite.
 Here's what foam rolling is supposed to do, along with strategies to help boost your performance.

 What Does Foam Rolling Do?

 On a basic level, foam rolling involves applying pressure to stimulate blood flow in the muscle and fascia.
 This can create analgesic (pain-relieving) changes at the neuromuscular level, according to a 2017 study in the European Journal of Applied Physiology.

 And a 2019 meta-analysis in Frontiers in Physiology adds that this pain reduction is related to less stiffness in the connective tissue, which is what holds your muscles, nerves and fascia in place, as well as regulating the way your brain assesses pain.
 Other benefits include:

 - Increased blood flow to muscles before exercise, which helps promote recovery, per a 2017 study in the International Journal of Sports Physiology and Performance